Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 From Monday – Friday 9 am – 7 pm.
 Saturday 9 am – 1 pm there are parkting meters on the main avenue José da Costa Mealha as well as near the Statue of Duarte Pacheco.

-If you know Loulé like we do, you will find great free car parking in the residential areas.
+you can also find great free car parking in the residential areas.

 Parking on a Saturday in Loulé can be a little difficult but we will tell you the best free spots to park.